Jiang Fengyi

 Jiang Fengyi (江风益; born 1963) is a Chinese scientist and educator in the fields of semiconductor.
 He is the current vice-president of Nanchang University.
 He has been hailed as "Father of silicon based luminescence in China".
 He is the director of the National Silicon-based LED Engineering Technology Research Center.

 Education

 Jiang was born into a family of farming background in Yugan County, Jiangxi in 1963.
 After the resumption of college entrance examination, he entered Jilin University, majoring in nuclear physics, where he graduated in 1984.
 He was a postgraduate at the Changchun Institute of Physics (now Institute of Optics and Physics), Chinese Academy of Sciences (CAS) between September 1987 and December 1989.

 Career

 After university, he joined the faculty of Jiangxi University of Technology as an assistant.
 He taught at Nanchang University since 1992, what he was promoted to associate professor in May 1992 and to full professor in May 1995.
 He is the vice-president of Nanchang University.

-He was a delegate to the 19th National Congress of the Communist Party of China.
+He was a delegate to the 19th National Congress of the Chinese Communist Party.